Rippleffect/RippleAdminBundle/README.md

 Now you can update your dependencies as normal using `composer update`.

-Your `app/config/security.yml` configuration should look something like below (with two separate firewalls for "admin" and "main".
+Your `app/config/security.yml` configuration should look something like below (with two separate firewalls for "admin" and "main").
 The admin firewall is for restricting access to the backend, and the main firewall is your default frontend firewall which should largely remain untouched.

     jms_security_extra: